tailwindlabs/prettier-plugin-tailwindcss/README.md

 const mySortedClasses = tw`bg-white p-4 dark:bg-black`
 ```

+### Using regex patterns

+Like `tailwindAttributes` this function all supports regular expressions to match multiple function names.
+Patterns should be enclosed in forward slashes.
+Note that JS regex literals are not supported with Prettier.

 ## Preserving whitespace

 This plugin automatically removes unnecessary whitespace between classes to ensure consistent formatting.
 If you prefer to preserve whitespace, you can use the `tailwindPreserveWhitespace` option: